 Lester pitches Cubs over Reds 1-0, Chicago maintains lead

+CHICAGO (AP) — After seven dominant innings from Jon Lester, the Chicago Cubs turned to a closer-by-committee due to their loss of Pedro Strop.

-CHICAGO (AP) — Jon Lester allowed two hits over seven innings with a season-high nine strikeouts, Willson Contreras hit a run-scoring single in the sixth inning and the Chicago Cubs beat the Cincinnati Reds 1-0 on Saturday to maintain their NL Central lead.
+Lester allowed two hits over seven innings with a season-high nine strikeouts, Willson Contreras hit a run-scoring single in the sixth inning and the Cubs beat the Cincinnati Reds 1-0 on Saturday to maintain their NL Central lead.

-Seeking their third straight division title, the Cubs entered 1½ games ahead of second-place Milwaukee.
-Chicago has won three straight and four of five.

-A day after saying closer Pedro Strop has a hamstring strain that will cause him to miss the rest of the regular season, four pitchers combined for two-hit relief.

 Justin Wilson pitched the eighth.
 Jesse Chavez got the first out in the ninth and Randy Rosario retired Joey Votto on a fly to warning track in left-center.
-Steve Cishek retired Eugenio Suarez on a broken-bat grounder to third for his fourth save.
+Steve Cishek retired Eugenio Suarez on a broken-bat grounder to third for his fourth save, completing a four-hitter.

+“We know we’re going to be matched up throughout the game, and that’s what Joe likes to do,” Cishek said.
+“Everyone knows it’s the ninth inning.
+We just try to treat it like any other inning.”

+Seeking their third straight division title, opened a 2½-game NL Central lead over second-place Milwaukee.
+Chicago has won three straight, four of five and eight straight against Cincinnati.

+After a midseason slump, the 34-year-old left-hander is 4-1 with a 1.73 ERA in his last six starts.

+“Jonny typically gets better when he smells it,” manager Joe Maddon said.
+“He made some really big pitches when he had to.”

+Chicago announced Friday that Strop has a hamstring strain, causing him to miss the rest of the regular season.

+“We needed a quality start and he went beyond that,” Cishek said of Lester.
+“Especially for us in the bullpen where we could use a little bit of rest.
+It was huge for us, a huge boost.”

 Cody Reed allowed two hits and struck out a career-high 10 in five innings, matching his longest outing this season.